jpaulm/fbp-etl/src/main/java/com/jpaulmorrison/Step14/README.md

 We are going to try to relax these constraints.

 First, we are going to add a JSON file of correspondences between table columns and `Book` fields.
 This will be passed to `ReadJDBC` in a separate input port.
-The IP conetnts will look like this:
+The IP contents will look like this:

 ```
 [{"colName": "id",